What happened at WIPP in February 2014

-The AIB report on the radiological event is being issued in two phases.
-Phase I focuses on the release of radioactive material from the underground to the environment and the follow-on response to the release.
-The Phase I AIB report was released April 24, 2014.
-To view the report, click on the following link.
+The AIB report on the radiological event was issued in two phases.
+Phase I focused on the release of radioactive material from the underground to the environment and the follow-on response to the release.
+The Phase I AIB report was issued April 24, 2014.

-- Accident Investigation Report on February 14 Radiological Event (Phase 1)
+- Accident Investigation Report on February 14 Radiological Event (Phase I)